- What is a diploma / degree mill?

 meaning critics who lump all into one basket.
 Thus, if in doubt, review the previous criteria listed and what follows.
 It

 will help you separate the wheat from the chaff or something of value from something worthless.
-8. A university website, regardless of whether it is supposed to be a traditional or non
+8. A university website, regardless of whether it is supposed to be a traditional or non traditional

-of legitimate institutions of higher learning to wit:
+institutions of higher learning to wit:

 b.
 Whether it is clearly non-profit or for-profit